christopherseaman/Bryant/PROPOSALS.md

 ## Proposal 4: Transfer Learning for Adolescent Risk Prediction

-• Strength: Enhances youth risk detection via adult cohort latent dynamics.

-- Represents a bold attempt to transfer knowledge across populations, aligning with the Carroll Award's call for disruptive, cross-paradigm AI approaches.
+• Strength: Weak
-- While innovative, the focus is still on risk prediction for discrete outcomes rather than fundamentally shifting to complex systems management.
+Partially aligns with Carroll Award criteria by attempting cross-population transfer learning, but remains focused on discrete risk prediction rather than complex systems management.

+- Pretrains sequence autoencoder on adult trajectories and fine-tunes on adolescent data to improve opioid initiation risk prediction.
+- Demonstrates technical innovation in transfer learning across age-defined cohorts, but does not integrate data across biological or socioeconomic scales.
+- Does not model interdependent clinical systems or address multi-domain integration.
+- Moderate risk; potential for impact is limited by focus on single-outcome prediction.

 • Data Assumptions: Cohorts defined solely by DOB and intake date; no external labels.
 **Summary**: Pretrain sequence autoencoder on adult (≥25 yrs) trajectories; fine-tune on adolescents (<18 yrs) for opioid initiation risk.
 **Hypothesis**: Transferred latent representations yield ≥10% uplift vs youth-only baselines.